falseme/Task-manager-notif/README.md

-# Weekly Tasks Manager
+# Week Task Manager

 ![](https://img.shields.io/github/tag/Fabricio-Tomas/Task-manager-notif.svg)
 ![](https://img.shields.io/github/release/Fabricio-Tomas/Task-manager-notif.svg)
 ![](https://img.shields.io/github/issues/Fabricio-Tomas/Task-manager-notif.svg)

-*Weekly Tasks Manager* is a software that lets you organize every task in a simple and comfortable table.
-It also sends notifications at time on desktop or via email if the options is chosen. (may be an update to receive notifications via WhatsApp)
+*Week Task Manager* is a software that lets you organize every task in a simple and comfortable table.
+It also sends notifications at time on desktop or via email or even whatsapp if the options are chosen.

 Remember to organize your time and have a relaxed weekend, knowing that every task was completed.